-New Hampshire’s 11-member Executive Council and its 35-member House of Representatives, at their December 1771 meeting, decided they’d had enough of Christmas merry-making.
-They, along with Governor John Wentworth, decided to outlaw Christmas celebrations – at least the most raucous ones.
+In December 1771, New Hampshire’s Executive Council and General Court decided they’d had enough of Christmas merry-making.
+They, along with Gov. John Wentworth, decided to outlaw Christmas celebrations – at least the most raucous ones.

 The council and Governor John Wentworth in the law they drafted took note:

-With that in mind, they approved, An act to prevent and punish disorders usually committed on the twenty-fifth Day of December commonly called Christmas, the day and evening proceeding and following said day and to prevent other irregularities committed at other times.
+With that in mind, they approved, An act to prevent and punish disorders usually committed on the twenty-fifth Day of December commonly called Christmas.
+The law took effect on the day and evening proceeding and following said day and to prevent other irregularities committed at other times.

 The law, which fell well within the Puritan New England tradition of restricting or outlawing Christmas celebrations, specifically outlawed:

 - Assembling with others in a roisterous and tumultuous manner.

 - Traveling through the streets with beating of drum or drums & firing guns.

 - The practice of throwing clubs at birds,